Geomty/YRHacks-2025/README.md

 # YRHacks 2025
-### About this project
-In The Node is a browser-based tool that allows users to procedurally generate a tree of learning prerequisites from a link about a topic.
+In The Node is a browser-based tool that allows users to recursively generate a tree of learning prerequisites from a link about a specific topic.

-This project was built using React.js, Tailwind CSS, and Vite.
+This project was built using Tailwind CSS, Vite, websockets, and Gemini API.
 ## Setup
 ```bash
 git clone https://github.com/Geomty/YRHacks-2025